with Robert Genthner and Krisztina Kis-Katos, accepted, Journal of Development Economics

-with Andrew D. Foster, revise and resubmit, Journal of Political Economy.
+with Andrew D. Foster, new version coming soon.
 Non-technical summary.
-NBER WP
+NBER WP.

 We study the relationship between risk and schooling investment in a low-income setting.
 We show theoretically that parents respond to variance by reducing investment ex ante if the human capital production function exhibits dynamic complementarity and parental preferences for human capital are not too concave.
 We estimate the key parameters of the structural model, which suggest that the elimination of variance would result in a 15-18% increase in investments attributable to an ex ante response.
 We then use cross-village variation in risk over time and estimate an ex ante elasticity of study time with respect to variance of -0.05.
 Finally, we simulate the effects of an implicit social insurance program, modeled after the National Rural Employment Guarantee Scheme (NREGS).
 Our results suggest that the risk-reducing effect of the NREGS may offset adverse effects on child education that were evident during the NREGS phase-in due to rising wages.